Wilaak/Route2/README.md

 ## Route Parameters

-Often, you'll want to capture parts of the URL as variables—such as a user's ID or a post slug.
-Route parameters make this easy and flexible.
+Route parameters let you capture parts of the URL.

 ### Required Parameters